ChungLimLee/ChungLimLee/README.md

 ### [SO ChatX](https://github.com/ChungLimLee/SoChatX)

-A privacy-first real-time chat system built from scratch using vanilla web technologies.
+A **privacy-first** real-time messaging system built from scratch using **vanilla web technologies**.
 Designed for self-hosted deployments, strong security, and efficient real-time communication.

 ### **Highlights**